 What financial resources are available to students apart from the Promise?

 The MiraCosta College Foundation supports many scholarships throughout the fall and spring semesters.
-A majority of the scholarships are for continuing MiraCosta College students, but there are also scholarships for MiraCosta College students transferring to 4-year institutions and for graduating high school seniors planning to enroll at MiraCosta College in the fall.
+A majority of the scholarships are for continuing MiraCosta College students, but there are also scholarships for MiraCosta College students transferring to four-year institutions and for graduating high school seniors planning to enroll at MiraCosta College in the fall.
 Visit the Scholarship Office website for more details.

 Federal Pell Grant & FSEOG

 Federal Pell Grant–Pell Grants are available to undergraduate students who meet the financial, academic, and eligibility requirements.
 Your Pell Grant award is based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
 Pell Grant awards will be recalculated based upon this enrollment status and your award letter will be updated.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).

 Federal Supplemental Educational Opportunity Grant (FSEOG)–FSEOG funds will be disbursed to Pell-eligible students, who have the greatest need, until funds are exhausted.
 You must be enrolled in at least six (6) units to receive FSEOG funds.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).